Octavia E. Butler: Adaptations

 Parable of the Sower was adapted as Parable of the Sower: The Opera, written by American folk/blues musician Toshi Reagon in collaboration with her mother, singer and composer Bernice Johnson Reagon.
 The adaptation's libretto and musical score combine African-American spirituals, soul, rock and roll, and folk music into rounds to be performed by singers sitting in a circle.
 It was first performed as part of The Public Theater's 2015 Under the Radar Festival in New York City.

 Kindred was adapted as a graphic novel by author Damien Duffy and artist John Jennings.
 The adaptation was published by Abrams ComicsArts on January 10, 2017.
 To visually differentiate the time periods in which Butler set the story, Jennings used muted colors for the present and vibrant ones for the past to demonstrate how the remnants and relevance of slavery are still with us.
-The graphic novel adaption debuted as number one New York Times hardcover graphic book bestseller on January 29, 2017.
+The graphic novel adaptation debuted as number one New York Times hardcover graphic book bestseller on January 29, 2017.
 After the success of Kindred, Duffy and Jennings also adapted Parable of the Sower as a graphic novel.
 They also plan on releasing an adaptation of Parable of the Talents.

 Dawn is currently being adapted for television by producers Ava DuVernay and Charles D. King's Macro Ventures, alongside writer Victoria Mahoney.
 There is no projected release date for the adaptation yet.
 A television series based on Wild Seed is also in the works for Amazon Prime Video with a screenplay co-written by Nnedi Okorafor and Wanuri Kahiu.

 In 2021, FX ordered an eight-episode miniseries, Kindred, based on Butler's book of the same name.
 The show was developed by Branden Jacobs-Jenkins and premiered on December 13, 2022.